-Each employee of Nodak Insurance Company will automatically become a participant in the ESOP if such employee is at least 21 years old and has completed a year of service with Nodak Insurance Company.
+Each employee of Nodak Insurance Company is automatically a participant in the ESOP if such employee is at least 21 years old and has completed a year of service with Nodak Insurance Company.
 Employees are not permitted to make any contributions to the ESOP.

-Outstanding Equity Awards at December 31, 2020
+Outstanding Equity Awards at December 31, 2021

-The following table sets forth information regarding outstanding equity awards with our named executive officers as of December 31, 2020.
+The following table sets forth information regarding outstanding equity awards with our named executive officers as of December 31, 2021.